penguinite/onbox/README.md

 Essential libraries for the Pothole server/backend.

-*Note:* This is the main branch, where active development on Pothole is done.
-You are most likely looking for the `stable` branch, which is better suited for server environments, you can find it [here](https://codeberg.org/pothole/pothole/src/branch/stable).

-**Note:** Pothole and thus libpothole is very much a work-in-progress software project.
+*Note:* Pothole and thus libpothole is very much a work-in-progress software project.
 Lots of implementation details are being figured out just now and are thus likely to change over time.
 In other words, this is pre-alpha or even *research* stage.

 ## What is Pothole?